-Seneca Park Zoo is home to one southern white rhinoceros named Bill.
-He was born at the Knoxville Zoo in Tennessee in 2004 and came to the Zoo in 2007.
+Seneca Park Zoo is home to one southern white rhinoceros named Jiwe.
+He was born in December, 2016 at Fossil Rim Wildlife Center in Texas and came to the Zoo in 2020.
 The rhino habitat is located in Animals of the Savanna.

 International Union for Conservation of Nature (IUCN) Red List status: Near threatened.
 When the rhino Species Survival Plan committee decides where to place rhinos in facilities, a number of factors come into play, including the rhino’s age, sex, genetics and exhibit availability.

 The squared lip that the white rhino is named for is an adaptation to the African grasslands that it grazes for food.
 The rhino is built to graze the open grasslands and floodplains in pockets of eastern and southern Africa.

 Grasses, fruits and grain are the primary foods